Distracted Driving Is A Bad Idea - So Are These Laws

 Distracted Driving Is A Bad Idea – So Are These Laws

-Though they might have seemed like a good idea at the time, not all traffic laws are still necessary.
+Though maybe a good idea once, not all traffic laws are still necessary.

 As I was driving home from work the other day, I noticed numerous vehicles pulled over by Highway Patrolmen.
 I thought the amount of traffic stops seemed much higher than normal, when it dawned on me – Ohio’s new Distracted Driving Law went into effect on April 4.